 Cynthia was Academic Director of the University of California Research Expeditions Program (UREP) and she also led research expeditions to South America and Southeast Asia through UREP for many years.
 She has also been curator for many exhibitions of traditional textiles and festival costume at the UC Davis Design Museum, the Museum of Craft and Folk Art (MOCFA) in San Francisco and at Bowers Museum in Santa Ana.
 She was curator for “Rhythm and Hues: Cloth and Culture of Mali” at MOCFA.

+You can read an interview with Cynthia about her travel company here.
 Besides leading trips, she sometimes writes about textiles and travel for such publications as Piecework and Knitting Traditions.
 See Cynthia’s article about her Andean Research, and a pattern for a beautiful Andean cap she designed and knit, in Knitting Traditions, Spring 2016.
-She also wrote about Andean cap knitter Grace Murray of Gloucester, MA; in Knitting Traditions, Fall 2015.

 Claudia is Behind the Scenes’ tour assistant.
 Claudia is a native Californian and speaks fluent Spanish thanks to her Mexican heritage.
 She has traveled widely in Mexico, Guatemala and Cuba, and has also lived in Italy.
 She’s always available during trips to help you understand the culture, translate a menu or to find exactly what you need or want in a local market!